Master Profile cache

 The new model keeps the interface with the rest of the application unaltered.
 Customers are still expected to retrieve the Master Profile using GetMasterProfile (data retrieval plus synchronization) and D_GetMasterProfile (data retrieval).
 The persistence of the data is still expected through SaveWorkFolder.

-The main changes are implemented when loading D_GetMasterProfile, a thread level data page loaded in every interaction.
+The main changes are implemented at the time of loading D_GetMasterProfile, a thread level data page loaded in every interaction.
 The changes ensure that the master profile is only loaded from the database when data has changed.
 Otherwise, it reuses information already in memory.

-- (Requestor) – Data page to store the last version of the master profile loaded or saved for a given customer.
+- (Requestor) – Data page to store the last version of the master profile that was loaded or saved for a given customer.

 - (Interaction) – Data page that returns the last time the master profile was persisted into the database (the last time that changes were made).

-To make the most of this mechanism and to automatically adopt it in future related features, it is important that customers let the application manage the master profile or, if required, access it using the existing interface as defined above (GetMasterProfile/SaveWorkFolder).
+In order to make the most of this mechanism and to automatically adopt it in future related features, it is important that customers let the application manage the master profile or, if absolutely required, access it using the existing interface as defined above (GetMasterProfile/SaveWorkFolder).